ellam-morton/ellam-morton/README.md

 ## Hi there 👋

-I'm an incoming masters student in the astronomy department at Wesleyan University.
+I'm an incoming master's student in the astronomy department at Wesleyan University.
+I got a BA in physics from Reed College in Portland, OR, where my thesis studied carbon monoxide excitation around inclined AGN outflows.

 <!--
 **ellam-morton/ellam-morton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.